How To Create an Effective Call To Action Button on Your Website

 CTA buttons are square, rounded or pill-shaped and can have a solid, raised or outline background.
 The size of the button will ultimately depend on whether the CTA is above or below the fold, but regardless where the CTA is positioned — ample white space is critical.

 White space is like a trampoline for CTAs.
 It lifts them off the page and into the attention of potential customers.
 Don’t underestimate the importance of white space.

 Reduce the number of elements around the CTA button

 Reduce the number of colors that might conflict with the CTA button

 Design all of your CTA buttons at once to save time.
 Start by adding small, medium and large buttons to an unpublished page and then style the fonts and colors.
 Learn about the Squarespace button block.

 What’s the best color for a CTA button?
 Blue?
 Green?
 Orange?
 Red?
 Contrast is key, not color.
 A site that uses a black button could be effective as long as the button size and amount of white space effectively draws attention to the call to action.

 Still, the color of the CTA button must match a site’s branding and contrast well against the page’s background color.
-For example, I use a green button for my primary CTAs on Bento Sites because green is one of my brand’s colors and because it contrasts well with a white background.
-My secondary CTAs, however, are black to differentiate them from my primary CTAs.
+For example, I use an Eastern Blue button color for my primary CTAs on Bento Sites because it’s one of my brand colors and because it contrasts well with a white background.
+My secondary CTAs, however, are black or white to differentiate them from my primary CTAs.